 You may enjoy these healthy casseroles as well:

-Oven-Roasted Brussels Sprouts, Carrots, Broccoli and Italian Bacon are tossed together with chopped onions, extra virgin olive oil and seasonings, then oven-roasted for about 35 minutes until the vegetables are tender and softened.
+Oven-Roasted Brussels Sprouts, Carrots, and Broccoli Casserole are tossed together with chopped onions, extra virgin olive oil, and seasonings, then oven-roasted for about 35 minutes until the vegetables are tender and softened.
 A simple vegetable casserole that is very light, easy to make, and big on flavor.

 Ingredients